Guide to pineapples

 Pineapple is a fantastic snack alone, but cook it up in dinner (Hawaiian pizza, anyone?) or dessert and it takes it to another dimension of tropical juiciness.

-Play Video: Mini Pineapple Upside Down Cakes
+GET THE RECIPE: Mini Pineapple Upside Down Cakes by Fairy

 This recipe calls for tinned pineapple, but you could use fresh pieces of pineapple too.
 Sticky, fruity and fluffy all at once, these sweet cakes are a classic retro dessert.